Copyright © 2016

 Thomas smiled widely as the strong brogue interrupted the usual calm of the morning.
 Carmelo looked up and also smiled.
 Placing the helmet carefully back on its stand, he ran outside calling.

-Thomas hastily dressed but without his jacket and walked outside to see the smiling face of O'Malley already sitting at the table.
+Thomas hastily dressed but without his jacket and walked outside to see the smiling face of O'Rourke already sitting at the table.

 "Well about bloody time Sergeant.
 I been waiting here for ages and none of these snipes would feed me until you got up.
 Bloody cheek they have to say no to a starving man.
 Now then Sergeant, what's this scallywag spouting about?"

-"Morning O'Malley, well you know what Mister Percy said about things might change?"
+"Morning O'Rourke, well you know what Mister Percy said about things might change?"

 "Well I don't have clue how to train men.
 How am I going to get them ready for fighting if I don't know what to do?"